kaisubr/MIDIVisualizer/README.md

 Press `p` to play/pause the track, `r` to restart at the beginning of the track, and `i` to show/hide the *Settings* panel.

-Binaries for macOS and Windows are available in the [Releases tab](https://github.com/kosua20/MIDIVisualizer/releases).

 ## Compilation

 The project is configured using Cmake.